The British Soap Awards

 The British Soap Awards (BSAs) are an annual awards ceremony in the United Kingdom which honours the best moments in British soap operas.
-The ceremony is televised on ITV and has been presented by Phillip Schofield since 2006.
+The ceremony is televised on ITV.
 The trophies given to the winners are made from metal and glass and have been manufactured by British firm Creative Awards since their inception.

-The majority of the awards are voted for by a panel of industry professionals, while Best British Soap, Best Family and Best Leading Performer are voted for by the general public.
-The awards for Best Actress and Best Actor were voted for by the public from 1999 to 2019.
+The majority of the awards are voted for by a panel of industry professionals, while certain awards including Best British Soap and Best Leading Performer are voted for by the general public.

 History

+The first British Soap Awards took place in 1999 and was presented by Richard Madeley and Judy Finnigan, who presented the awards until 2001.
+Matthew Kelly presented the 2002 awards, before being replaced by Des O'Connor and Melanie Sykes in 2003.
+Paul O'Grady presented the awards between 2004 and 2005.
+Phillip Schofield and Fern Britton took over as presenters in 2006.
+Britton left in 2008, however Schofield continued to present the awards as a solo presenter until the 2022, as in May 2023, after presenting the ceremonies for 16 years, Schofield announced that he had quit.
+On 1 June 2023, it was announced that Jane McDonald would take over from Schofield as the new host of the awards.

-The first British Soap Awards took place in 1999.
-Although it is an ITV production, the events were held at the BBC Television Centre, in London until 2009.
+Although it is an ITV Studios production, the events were held at the BBC Television Centre in London until 2009.
 The ceremonies have since been held at various locations in London and Manchester, including the Granada Studios, the London Studios, dock10, the Hackney Empire, the Palace Theatre and the Lowry.
-The five soap operas currently nominated for awards are Coronation Street, Doctors, EastEnders, Emmerdale and Hollyoaks.
-Now-defunct soaps that were formerly nominated for awards were Brookside, Crossroads, Family Affairs and Night and Day.
+The four soap operas currently nominated for awards are Coronation Street, EastEnders, Emmerdale and Hollyoaks.
+Now-defunct soaps that were formerly nominated for awards are Brookside, Crossroads, Family Affairs, Night and Day and Doctors.